ondrej33/hctl-model-checker/README.md

 In the `abstract_syntax_tree.py` and `model.py`, the main data structures can be found.

-### Tests
+## Tests

-Basic overall tests of the model-checking procedure are present in the `testing` folder, together with instructions (readme).
+Basic overall tests of the model-checking procedure are present in the `src/testing` folder, together with their instructions (readme).